 Interactive and educational, this trip offers a comprehensive overview of U.S. history firsthand as well as opportunities to shop, play games, and get to know what makes this one of the world's greatest nations.

-Arrive at our nation's capital and start off with sightseeing along Embassy Row and a stop for a photo op in front of the White House.
+Arrive at our nation’s capital, starting off with sightseeing along Embassy Row and stopping for a photo op in front of the White House.
 Tour the Memorials in the afternoon and put history lessons into context.

 Explore the historical landmarks of the National Mall.
 Start at the Capitol, taking in grand architecture in the Crypt, Rotunda and National Statuary Hall.
 Tour Capitol Hill, stopping in at the Visitor Center by appointment, see the Library of Congress and climb the steps of the Supreme Court.
 View the National Archives, to see the documents that U.S. independence and rights are built upon, including the Declaration of Independence, the Constitution and Bill of Rights.
 Discover history hands-on in a scavenger hunt at the Smithsonian Museums.
 End the day with dinner and souvenir shopping in Georgetown.

 For a glimpse into colonial life, visit George Washington's preserved estate, Mount Vernon.
 Then stop by historic Old Town Alexandria.
 Reflect on our nation's past on visits to Arlington National Cemetery and U.S. Marine Corps Memorial.

 By appointment, visit Ford's Theatre and The Petersen House, the site where President Lincoln was assassinated, to end the journey through our nation's heritage.

 Experience U.S. history firsthand on tours of national monuments and memorials, integrating curricular knowledge with cultural context.